Hedwig Jagiellon, Duchess of Bavaria: Life

 Casimir IV, in order to protect his south-western borders with the Kingdom of Bohemia (subject to the rivalry between his son Vladislaus and Matthias Corvinus), decided to enter into a closer alliance with Bavaria.
 In 1473, the Polish deputies Stanisław Kurozwęcki and Paweł Jasieński were sent to the Landshut court to begin talks for a marriage between Hedwig and George.
 As a result, on 7 or 10 September 1474, Duke Louis IX of Bavaria-Landshut sent an official message asking Hedwig's hand for his son.
 Negotiations took place in the cities of Łęczyca and Radom, where on 30 December, Hedwig agreed to marry George.
 The next day, the marriage contract was signed.
 Hedwig received as a dowry to the amount of 32,000 Hungarian złoty, payable in 5 installments over the next five years.
 The cost of the trip of the Polish princess to her new home reached 100,000 złoty.

 Due to the fact that the future spouses were closely related (Hedwig's maternal grandfather Albert V of Austria was a brother of George's paternal grandmother, Margaret of Austria), the Polish Royal Chancellor Uriel Górka travelled to Rome in 1475 to seek the required dispensation, which was granted by Pope Sixtus IV on 26 May of that year.

 Hedwig arrived with her family in Poznań, where on 10 October 1475, she said goodbye to them.
 With a large retinue of approximately 1,200 knights, she arrived in Wittenberg on 23 October.
 She was accompanied, among others, by Anna, widow of Bolesław II, Duke of Cieszyn.

 On 14 November 1475, Hedwig and her retinue finally arrived in Landshut, an event which inspired the famous medieval pageant Landshut Wedding.
 The wedding ceremony took place that day at St. Martin's Church, with the service being officiated by Bernhard von Rohr, Archbishop of Salzburg.
-Several German rulers attended the wedding, included Emperor Frederick III and his son Maximilian, Albrecht III Achilles, Elector of Brandenburg, Sigismund, Archduke of Further Austria and ruler of Tirol, Philip, Elector Palatine, Albert, Margrave of Baden-Hachberg, Counts Ulrich V of Württemberg-Stuttgart and Eberhard V of Württemberg-Urach, Landgrave Louis I of Leuchtenberg and Count Otto of Henneberg-Aschach.
+Several German rulers attended the wedding, including Emperor Frederick III and his son Maximilian, Albrecht III Achilles, Elector of Brandenburg, Sigismund, Archduke of Further Austria and ruler of Tirol, Philip, Elector Palatine, Albert, Margrave of Baden-Hachberg, Counts Ulrich V of Württemberg-Stuttgart and Eberhard V of Württemberg-Urach, Landgrave Louis I of Leuchtenberg and Count Otto of Henneberg-Aschach.
 The wedding feast was held the next day, with 9,000 people attending.

 In 1479, Hedwig became Duchess-consort of Bavaria-Landshut after the death of her father-in-law.
 Her marriage was unsuccessful; her husband was a known alcoholic and womanizer.
 In 1485, George banished his wife from the Ducal court in Landshut and placed her in Burghausen Castle, where she lived with her own court and numerous servants, but – according to contemporary chroniclers – deprived of all the pleasures of the world and comforted only with her loneliness.
 It is not known whether she was accompanied by her children in her exile.